theholy7/fake-foods/fake_food_ds/README.md

-fake-foods-ds
+fake_food_ds
 ==============================

-A machine learning algorithm to create fake recipes
+A project to apply ML to food recipies

 Project Organization
 ------------